Rohatgi Lab

 The Ruan Lab focuses its research on developing statistical methods and computational algorithms for multi-omics data with applications in complex human diseases.

 Sakano Lab investigates FMRP's influence on auditory brainstem development in Fragile X Syndrome.
-Using a mouse model, we examine gene expression and its potential link to autism, auditory processing, hyperacusis, and tinnitus.
+We examine gene expression and its potential link to autism, auditory processing, hyperacusis, and tinnitus.

 Our mission is to advance biomedical knowledge in Multiple Sclerosis and support investigators in Neurology using best practices and comprehensive biostatistics expertise.